Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Introduction

 \section{Introduction}

-The high-$T_c$ cuprates display intriguing physical phenomena due to the presence of various phases which may interact with the superconductivity \cite{Fradkin2015}.
-In recent years, the existence of charge density wave (CDW) and spin density wave (SDW) order has been observed across many families of cuprates \cite{Keimer2015, Comin2016}.
+The high-$T_c$ cuprates exhibit complex physical phenomena due to the presence of various phases which may interact with the superconductivity \cite{Fradkin2015}.
+In recent years, the existence of \gls*{CDW} and \gls*{SDW} order has been observed across many families of cuprates \cite{Keimer2015, Comin2016}.
 The La-based family is a canonical example where both the spin and charge orders form “stripes” which are especially stable near 1/8 hole doping \cite{Tranquada1995,Tranquada2013,Tranquada2021}.
 In the stripe model, the doped holes segregate into unidirectional stripes which serve as the antiphase domain boundaries between patches of antiferromagnetically correlated spins.
 Since the periodicity of the spin order is twice that of the charge order, the wave vectors of these two orders satisfy the relationship $\delta_{charge}=2\delta_{spin}$, which has been confirmed by extensive neutron and x-ray scattering measurements \cite{Tranquada2013,Tranquada2021}.